zhenry9/mrb-docs/docs/source/troubleshooting/pos-troubleshooting.rst

 If none of these fix the problem, it could be a :ref:`Network Outage`.

 As a last resort, or to continue taking payments while working on a fix, the drawer can be opened with a key.
 The key is located in the Master Lock box above the safe in the prosecco room.
+The tax inspectors frown on using a key to open the register, so this should be a temporary fix only.

 Kitchen Tickets Not Printing
 ----------------------------